 According to Schwabe, many people who get back pain from deadlifts make the mistake of trying to squat the weight off the floor.

-Unlike a squat, the deadlift relies on a hip hinge, where you keep your spine neutral and bend at the hips — not the knees — first to sit your butt back.
-If you bend your knees first during a deadlift, your hips wind up sitting too low, which is not only inefficient, but it places more stress on your back.
+Unlike a squat, the deadlift relies on a hip hinge, in which you bend your hips as much as possible — and barely bend your knees — to sit your butt back.
+If you bend your knees too much during a deadlift, your hips wind up sitting too low, which is not only inefficient, but it places more stress on your lower back.

-Fix it: When you set up for the deadlift, be sure to bend at the hips first — then the knees — to grip the barbell.
+When you set up for the deadlift, be sure to bend at the hips first, while pushing them back.
+After your hips are bent, let your knees bend only as far as is needed to grip the barbell.
 Keep your spine neutral and shins vertical.

-The deadlift is unique in that, unlike the squat or bench press, you have to build up enough force to overcome gravity so you can lift a stationary — usually heavy — object off the floor.
-However, many people make the mistake of thinking they have to yank that weight off the floor in order to overcome gravity.
+Unlike the squat or bench press, with the deadlift, you have to build up enough force to overcome gravity so you can lift a (usually heavy) object off the floor.
+However, many people make the mistake of thinking they have to yank that weight off the floor to overcome gravity.

 "It's almost like they're trying to start a lawn mower with both hands," Pignataro says.
 But yanking that weight off the floor can put you in an awkward position, because once you lift the weight a couple of inches, you have to be able to control it.
-If you can't, you run the risk of pain and injury.
+If you can't, you risk hurting yourself.

-Fix it: Squeeze the bar as hard as you can, engage your lats (squeeze that towel in between your armpits!), take a deep breath, brace your core and slowly lift the barbell an inch off the floor.
+Squeeze the bar as hard as you can, engage your lats (squeeze that towel in between your armpits!), take a deep breath, brace your core and squeeze your lats to slowly lift the barbell about an inch off the floor.